Close Menu

 • Have a motor that provides 85Nm torque at least

-• The motor is mid-drive
+• The motor is mid-drive.

 Hub-drive vs. mid-drive motors.
 Do you want more torque or more speed?
 Mid-drive motors generally provide more torque and are typically found in e-MTB and touring e-bikes.
 If you care about speed, then a hub-drive could be the alternative.

-Check battery capacity and range
+Check battery capacity (Wh) and range

 Warranty coverage